informatics-isi-edu/facebase-docs/docs/_docs/using/visualizations.md

 Use the following dataset to try it out - [TKT - microCT - Soft Tissue of Msx1 Control Mice at E16.5](https://www.facebase.org/chaise/record/#1/isa:dataset/RID=TKT):

-- Scroll down to the **Downsampled Image Previews** section.
+- Scroll down to the *Downsampled Image Previews* section.
-- You have the option to click the "Full Screen" button for a larger view.
+- You have the option to click the **Full Screen** button for a larger view.
-- Click the "Click here to load image".
+- Click the **Click here to load image** button.
-- Once the image loads, you can make the following adjustments:
+- Once the image loads, you can make many adjustments, including:
     - Use your mouse to turn the 3D image in all directions and to zoom in and out.
     - The panels on the right side provide different views of the image.
 Use the sliders in each panel to step through slices of the image.
     - On the left side, hover over the "Volume" label to open the Volume panel where you can adjust the levels or brightness of the planes to virtually examine the structures in the image.

 **Check out this video that demonstrates how to use the Image Volume Viewer:**